 Open access article processing charge (APC) information

-The article processing charge (APC) for this journal is currently waived off for Indian authors for three months till 31st March 2021, 100% discounted from the full rate of INR 8000 plus taxes while it continues to be USD 500 for rest of the world plus taxes.
-The APC is based on the date of original peer review submission.
-Therefore, all articles submitted by Indian authors from 1st Jan 2021 to 31st March 2021 will remain eligible for this discount regardless of the article's acceptance date.
+The article processing charge (APC) for this journal has been currently waived off for Indian authors and will be sponsored by the association.
+It is 100% discounted from the full rate of INR 8000 plus taxes while it continues to be USD 500 for rest of the world plus taxes.

 The article processing charge (APC) is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Please see further details here.